Abdinasirsprograms/cardiscover/backend/README.md

 Spring's Data `JPA` (Jakarta Persistance APIs) framework uses the Domain-Driven Design (DDD) Repository pattern by generating queries based on method name conventions.
 Database tables/models are defined in the `repository` folder.

 * You can write MySQL statements by injecting Spring Data's `datasource` into a controller.
 Then use `preparedstatements()` to prepare the MySQL statements, finally excute the respective operation - i.e `executeUpdate().`
 I chose to stick with Hibernate within Spring's Data JPA because it makes it easy to implement CRUD (create-read-update-delete) biolerplate operations by just using method names instead of testing and validating MySQL statements seperately.
+Demo data is stored in [`resources/demoData.csv`](https://github.com/Abdinasirsprograms/cardiscover/blob/master/backend/src/main/resources/demoData.csv)
 Spring Data JPA uses the Java ORM library `Hibernate` as it's JPA provider by default.

-`application.properties.sample` file defines the database configuration settings - copy it and rename it to `application.properties` so spring can setup the ORM properly. `spring.jpa.hibernate.ddl-auto` property is set to update.
+`application.properties.sample` file defines the database configuration settings - copy it and rename it to `application.properties` so spring can setup the ORM properly. `spring.jpa.hibernate.ddl-auto` property is set to create-drop.

 ## Layout
 * Business logic is within `controller` folder with axuillary shared functionality stored within `utility` folder